How linear can a non-linear hyperbolic IFS be?: Introduction

-It is less understood, however, which are the $\alpha$-Holder functions $\rho:X^*\to\Delta$ that can occur as the scaling function of a hyperbolic Cantor set $X$ of class $C^s$, for a given $s\geq 2$.
+It is less understood, however, which are the $\alpha$-{H}\"older functions $\rho:X^*\to\Delta$ that can occur as the scaling function of a hyperbolic Cantor set $X$ of class $C^s$, for a given $s\geq 2$.
 More precisely, following \cite{BedfordFisher1997Ratio} and \cite{Sullivan1987ratio}, the question that arises is the following:

-\begin{Question} Let $\rho:X^*\to\Delta$ be the scaling function of a hyperbolic Cantor set $X$ of class $C^{1,\alpha}$ for some $\alpha>0$, which is a $\alpha$-Holder function.
+\begin{Question} Let $\rho:X^*\to\Delta$ be the scaling function of a hyperbolic Cantor set $X$ of class $C^{1,\alpha}$ for some $\alpha>0$, which is an $\alpha$-{H}\"older function.
 Given $s\geq 2$, which properties of $\rho$ ensures that $X$ has regularity at least $s$ ?
-For example, if $\rho$ is constant, does it ensures that $X$ is analytic ? \end{Question}
+For example, if $\rho$ is constant, does it ensures that $X$ is real analytic ? \end{Question}

 A first result in this direction can be found in \cite{TP}, where it is shown that a bound on the regularity of the scaling function imposes a bound on the actual regularity of $X$.
 On the other hand, the examples in Theorem A - part a. show that a high degree of regularity of the scaling function (constant in this case, since these IFSs are conjugated to self-similar) does not imply any kind of regularity of the Cantor set, other than $s=1+\alpha$.
 More precisely, given $0<\lambda<1/2$, denote by $X_\lambda$ the self-similar Cantor set of slope $=\lambda$, which has constant scaling function $\rho_\lambda=(\lambda,1-2\lambda,\lambda)$.
 For every $1\leq s\leq\infty$ or $s=\omega$, let $\mathcal{E}_\lambda^s$ be the set of $C^s$-equivalence classes of hyperbolic Cantor sets of class $C^s$, having constant scaling function $=\rho_\lambda$.
 Then, the examples in Theorem A - part a. show that: